-As with the Salvation Army, Arc Thrift Stores isn’t currently one of the charities that take mattresses.
-You can donate furniture and other large household items though, except for a used mattress or box springs.
+As with the Salvation Army, Arc Thrift Stores does not accept mattresses for donation.
+You can donate furniture and other large household items, though, except for a used mattress or box springs.
 You may visit their website for an updated list of other household goods and appliances that are not accepted.

 Your Location Could Limit Your Options

-Similar to other services and amenities, your choices become more limited the further you get from a large city.
+Like other services and amenities, your choices become more limited the further you get from a large city.
 Take your zip code into account when weighing your options.
-You should double-check the recommended alternatives if these are available in your area, too.
+You should also double-check the recommended alternatives if these are available in your area.
 If your home is located in a rural area, mattress donations could be next to impossible.
 Thus, you may have to resign yourself to recycling or simply disposing of your mattress.

 Other Possible Ways to Donate a Mattress

 What if none of the above organizations are locally available, or you’re still looking for some other channels?
 If you want to explore other alternatives on where to donate a mattress, the following sections will provide you with some less common solutions that could serve your purpose better.

 a.
 Donation Town